Get the best financial analysis tools to better understand all the nuances of your financial foundation.

 - COGNOS: This IBM program is good for businesses that need to help with budgeting, strategic planning, forecasting, and consolidations.
 It’s a useful tool for understanding and comparing past sales and account activity and trends over time.

 - BodeTree: Bodetree is a great tool for small businesses.
 It features an easy-to-use interface that provides a lot of quality financial information through features like forecasting, valuation, financial statement examination, and strategy building.

 - IndustriusCFO: One of the biggest benefits of this tool is that it offers insight into industry competitors financials, helping you understand both your company’s financial health and its place in the competitive landscape of the industry.

 Financial analysis is an important part of understanding a business’s performance over time and potential performance in the future.
-Understanding how and if your company extreme losses or gains gives you a better understanding of if you can continue investing in products and technology or if there is a specific strategy that you need to take to help balance your financial ratios.
+Understanding how and if your company extreme losses or gains give you a better understanding of if you can continue investing in products and technology or if there is a specific strategy that you need to take to help balance your financial ratios.
 Make sure your business finds the right financial assessment and analysis tools that are right for you, your goals, and your growth.